vaida898/Quiz-challange/README.md

 ### User Goals:
-* Game is working as predicted
+* Game is working as expected
-* You are able to choose categories
+* Game is easy to use
-* You are able to choose difficulty level
-* You are able to choose how many questions you will be asked
-* Buttons and selector boxes either correspods as expexted or gives predicted choices
-* Able to see your score and see correct and incorrect answers after finishing
+* Gameplay is not too complicated and self-explanatory
 * Interact with the website on Desktop, Tablet and Mobile

 ### User Stories: